shaoxiawjc/shaoxiawjc/README.md

-## Hi  I'm WuJinChao.
-You can also call me Shaoxia
+## 😊Hi  I'm WuJinChao.
+You can also call me Shaoxia☀️

 * A freshman majoring in CS at Fuzhou University
-* I am a Java language learner, and I am also beginning to understand AI
+* I am a Java language learner❤️, and I am also beginning to understand AI🙏
 * My email: wjc2800@163.com